Abstract Submissions remain open for posters!

-The 5th International Vitamins Conference 2018 invites the submission of abstracts for consideration in the Scientific Conference program as an oral or poster presentation.
+Although abstract submissions for oral presentations are now closed, the 5th International Vitamins Conference 2018 still invites the submission of abstracts for consideration in the Scientific Conference program as a poster presentation.
 The theme for this year’s Conference is Vitamins & Well-being – From Womb to Tomb.

 THEMES FOR SUBMISSION:

 Abstract authors are requested to submit their abstract under one of the following themes:

 - Role of vitamins in pregnancy and the first 1000 days